-Vincent's Angina is a very interesting form of sore throat recently described by Professor Vincent, of Paris, and is especially important since (1) it closely resembles diphtheria, and the two may be readily confounded, and it also may easily be confused with a syphilitic lesion; and (2) it is readily cured by appropriate treatment-friction twice daily with a tampon soaked in tincture of iodine.
-It has attracted very little attention in this country, yet it does not seem to be rare; I have now seen many cases.
-One was of great severity, and was associated with the formation of an abscess in the tonsil, and subsequently of another in the soft palate.
+VINCENT'S ANGINA is a very interesting form of sore throat recently described by Professor Vincent, of Paris, and is especially important since (1) it closely resembles diphtheria, and the two may be readily confounded and it also may easily be confused with a syphilitic lesion; and (2) it is readily cured by appropriate treatment -friction twice daily with a tampon soaked in tincture of iodine.
+It has attracted very little attention in this country, yet it does not seem to be rare; I have come across five cases during the past year.
+One of these was of great severity, and was associated with the formation of an abscess in the tonsil, and subsequently of another in the soft palate.